jens-na/jekyll-reveal/README.md

 Overview
 ========
-**jekyll-reveal** is a template for the site generator Jekyll to create presentations with the framework revleal.js in a very easy way.
+**jekyll-reveal** is a template for the site generator Jekyll to create presentations with the framework [reveal.js](https://github.com/hakimel/reveal.js)in a very easy way.
 You can even specify options in the YAML front matter of Jekyll.

 This template assumes that you use jekyll > 2.0, because of collections feature that was introduced starting from this version.